Iris Folding Cards – Templates and Patterns

 Being creative is something I’ve always enjoyed.
 I try lots of different things and some stick as firm favourites.
 Iris folding is one of these favourites.

-I discovered iris folding recently through a lovely lady at a weekly craft group that I run.
+I stumbled upon iris folding recently through a lovely lady at a weekly craft group that I volunteer at.
 She’d heard about it and wanted to learn so I did some research so I could teach the group.

 I discovered a small company Pretty in Paper by B run by Bethan.
 She has great online tutorials like the one below and you can buy kits from her Etsy shop here.
 The rainbow card I made is available as a kit or you can just purchase a pdf pattern.